-- Internal control regulations and processes to ensure tax compliance. - Internal procedure for setting transfer prices aligned with value creation and the arm's length principle. - Adequate organizational structure and means to ensure the proper performance of the tax function. - Existence of a 24/7 complaints channel managed by an independent third party. - Verification that the tax incentives applied are generally available to all economic operators. - Support for the publication of oil contracts and their fiscal incentives.
+- Regulations and internal control processes to ensure tax compliance. - Internal procedure for setting transfer prices aligned with value creation and the arm's length principle. - Organizational structure and adequate means to ensure the proper performance of the tax function. - Existence of a complaint channel managed by an independent third party available 24/7. - Verification that the tax incentives applied are generally available to all economic operators. - Support for the publication of oil contracts and their tax incentives.